7 Tips on How to Choose Between MBA Offers

 During her time leading the admissions team at Wharton School’s MBA Program, Judith headed up the Admissions Committee, reviewed thousands of applications, and traveled extensively to meet with prospective students throughout Asia, Europe, and the Middle East.
 She also recruited both domestically and internationally as an Associate Director of Admissions for Penn; in total, she was a core contributor to admissions teams at the University of Pennsylvania for nearly two decades.

 Judith has also served as Director of Academic Affairs for the Rothberg School for International Studies at Hebrew University.
 She holds an EdD from the University of Pennsylvania’s Graduate School of Education in Higher Education Management.
+Judith is a frequent contributor to the Financial Times, the Wall Street Journal, The Economist, Business Week, and Poets and Quants.

 Leading the admissions team, I frequently wished I could “say more” or give more specific advice to candidates with whom I interacted.
 I always enjoyed the chance to speak with candidates when they came to our office, or when I met them in their home cities.
 It’s that kind of engagement that I wanted to be a greater part of my work; which is why I felt that joining Matt and Caroline to found Fortuna was the perfect way for me to use my counseling skills outside of the confines of leading an admissions committee.